vvaidy/Qo-DL/README.md

 - User auth token - you'll be given this automatically if it's not already inputted in.
 App id & app secret are required.
 - Naming scheme - file naming scheme (1 = "01. ", 2 = "01 -").
 - Cover size - cover size to request from API (1 = 230x230, 2 = 600x600).
-- Tag_swap1 - FLAC only, write to TRACKNUMBER instead of TRACK, Y or N
+- Tag_swap1 - FLAC only, write to TRACKNUMBER instead of TRACK, Y or N.
-- Tag_swap2 - FLAC only, write to DATE instead of YEAR, Y or N
+- Tag_swap2 - FLAC only, write to DATE instead of YEAR, Y or N.
+- Move_to - specify where to move album folder after downloading, "" = default.
+- Keep_cover' - leave folder.jpg in album dir, Y or N. Not usable with Qobuz-DL_Playlist.
 **You can't download ANY tracks with a free account.**
 ## Optional ##
 - Comment tag